Should I Move to Orlando?

 That doesn’t mean you’re going to get attacked.
 I haven’t been in a fight since 7th grade with a kid named Sam Oakley, and that wasn’t much of an affair.

-Yet, I’m constantly on guard watching for some angry moron who thinks he’s going to get insulted because I passed him on a road.
+Yet, I’m constantly on guard watching for some angry moron who thinks he’s going to get insulted because I passed him on the road.

 The area on the West side of I-4 is historically more crime-ridden than other areas.
 There’s an Orlando neighborhood called Pine Hills that’s generally referred to as Crime Hills.
 If you move to Orlando, best to avoid the west side.